 What happened was that I deleted some images from the

 static folder.
-What I should have done is simply run
+What I should have done is simply to run

 bash deploy.sh to regenerate and update the site.
-However, I want to leave the commit message to myself, so I entered in Terminal
+However, I wanted to leave a commit message to myself, so I ran in Terminal

 git add . & git commit -m "deleting images." & git push origin master.
 The thing is, I probably should have used